Champions League semifinals: Three German coaches diverge after same start | DW | 16.08.2020

 The RB Leipzig boss, now 33, took courses in Business Administration and Sports Science while he struggled to come to terms with the loss of the only thing he'd strived for.
 But the man he'll meet in Tuesday's first semifinal offered him a way back in to the game.
 Tuchel was coaching Augsburg's reserve side in 2007-8 and needed someone to scout their opponents, he remembered Nagelsmann's keen footballing brain from their brief time together at the club.
 "That was my way into coaching," Nagelsmann later said.
 "I learned a lot from him."

-Tuchel was equally complimentary about Nagelsmann, who he described as "very inquisitive", something that served him well on the Fussball Lehrer (Football Teacher) course run by Germany's FA (DFB), which he completed in 2013.
+Tuchel was equally complimentary about Nagelsmann, who he described as "very inquisitive", something that served him well on the Fussball Lehrer (Football Teacher) course run by the German Football Association (DFB), which he completed in 2013.
 Nagelsmann finished second in his class behind former Schalke coach Domenico Tedesco, who now coaches Spartak Moscow.
 Tuchel and Flick are also graduates, as is Jürgen Klopp, who reached the last two Champions League finals.

 While Tuchel and Nagelsmann got their big breaks at Mainz and Hoffenheim after internal promotions from youth coaching roles, another notable feature of the German coaching model, Flick took a road less travelled.
 After his professional playing career ended, he played for a time with Victoria Bammental in the amatuer game before taking over the coaching role.
 His time there included a relegation, but he caught the eye of nearby Hoffenheim, who had just started on a journey that would lead from the obscure regional leagues to the Bundesliga and Champions League, largely thanks to the financial backing of Dietmar Hopp.